Rav Wilding: Television career

 Wilding had to go through numerous interviews and auditions as well as formal television presenter training.
-Having also auditioned for Blue Peter, he was offered a part on BBC Crimewatch, which he has appeared on since 2004.
+Having also auditioned for Blue Peter, he was offered a part on BBC Crimewatch, which he has appeared on since June 2004.
 After taking a period of unpaid leave, Wilding resigned from the police force in February 2008 to concentrate on TV work.

 Wilding is a regular reporter on crime issues for BBC One's The One Show.
 Since 21 April 2008, Wilding has co-presented a new programme called Missing Live, shown every weekday morning on BBC One.
 In August 2008, he hosted the twenty-episode fly-on-the-wall series following the lives of the Yorkshire Air Ambulance, Helicopter Heroes on BBC One.
 He has also fronted two series of the daily live show Crimewatch Roadshow for BBC One and will present the third series in June 2011.

 In January 2008, he won a celebrity edition of The Weakest Link and Ready Steady Cook.
 On 29 December 2008, Wilding appeared on Celebrity Mastermind.
 His specialist subject was The Human Body.
 He came last with only fifteen points.
 In 2011 he took a role on CBBC as co-presenter and dunk tester for Dave Benson Phillips in the remake of Get Your Own Back.

 In August 2009, Wilding was revealed as one of the contestants in Strictly Come Dancing and was partnered with Aliona Vilani.
 Wilding was made fourth favourite by bookmakers behind former boxer Joe Calzaghe and actor Ricky Whittle, however he became the third celebrity to be eliminated on the show after failing to be saved in the dance-off, on 3 October 2009.

-He appeared several times on Big Brother spin off show Big Brother's Little Brother in 2010.

 In September 2010, Wilding went to the front line of British Military operations in Afghanistan filming a series for BBC called Remembrance Week.
-Whilst filming he witnessed a bomb blast that killed one of the serving soldiers with the unit he was filming (The second Battalion the Duke of Lancasters Regiment) The Lions of England.
+Whilst filming he witnessed a bomb blast that killed one of the serving soldiers with the unit he was filming (the Second Battalion the Duke of Lancasters Regiment) The Lions of England.
 The series focused on both past and present conflicts.